objectfoo/lato-font-stack/README.md

 In general we want to use lato for those languages it supports well, and fallback to an appropriate font if lato doesn't support a script.

-Currently our font stack is `Lato, Helvetica Neue, Arial, sans-serif`.
+Currently our font stack is `Lato, Arial, Helvetica Neue, sans-serif`.

+Arial is much bolder than Lato 300, our title font face, so sometimes in other languages a really bold character will jump out and slap you in the face.

-For scripts that are not supported by lato, [lato font support](https://www.latofonts.com/) we will want a good set of fallbacks.
+For scripts that are not supported by lato,  we will want a good set of fallbacks.
 A new, well supported general fallback [system-ui](https://caniuse.com/?search=system-ui) seems to work pretty well and should have good language support because it's the system's ui font.

 **So**